CU-ESIIL/system-dynamics-early-warning-signals-innovation-summit-2025__8/TEMPLATE_GUIDE.md

 - `site_url`: `https://<org>.github.io/<repo>` (replace with your organization/user and new repo name).
 - `repo_name`: short display label such as `"ORG/Project"`.
 - `repo_url`: the full GitHub URL to the repository.
 - Confirm the `theme`, `nav`, and plugins look right for your project.
-Update any navigation labels that still reference “Project Group OASIS.”
+Update any navigation labels that still reference “System Dynamics Early Warning Signals — Innovation Summit 2025 (Group 8).”
 - Update the `nav` item labeled **Your persistent storage** so it links to your team’s CyVerse folder.
 Replace `Group_1` in the URL with the number that matches your repository name (for example, a repo ending in `_5` should use `Group_5`).
 If the shared link needs a unique `resourceId`, grab the correct link directly from the Data Store interface while viewing your group’s folder.

 ### Top-level files